ramAdam/PaperZD/README.md

-# PaperZD UE5 Plugin Version 2.0.5 for linux
+# PaperZD UE5 Plugin Version 2.0.5 for Linux

 This repository contains the PaperZD plugin for Unreal Engine 5.1.2.
+For questions, join our [Discord Community](https://discord.gg/VzuJRas)

 ## Compiling for Linux (Tested on Arch)